-In general, two solutions come to mind for the implementation of protocol
+In general, two solutions come to mind for the implementation of gateways:

 The normalized interface allows information to be represented in a way which